shihabus/SharedElementTransition/README.md

 This is a react native project, where I have tried to implement Shared Element Transitions using React Navigation's Fluid Navigator.

+### Prerequisites

+Make sure you have React Native dev environment set up in your machine.

 ### Installing

 Please follow the below mentioned steps inorder to run the project locally.